codeigniter4/CodeIgniter4/user_guide_src/source/installation/upgrade_security.rst

 - :doc:`Security Documentation CodeIgniter 4.X </libraries/security>`

 .. note::
-    If you use the :doc:`form helper </helpers/form_helper>` and enable the CSRF filter globally, then ``form_open()`` will automatically insert a hidden CSRF field in your forms.
+    If you use the :doc:`../helpers/form_helper` and enable the CSRF filter globally, then :php:func:`form_open()` will automatically insert a hidden CSRF field in your forms.
 So you do not have to upgrade this by yourself.

 What has been changed
 =====================